H.R. 1533: PIIA Reform Act

 3

-If an executive agency is noncompliant for the first year, its highest-level administrative appropriation account is reduced by 5% of total budget authority in the final sequestration report.
-If noncompliance continues for 2 or more years, the reduction rises to 10%.
+An executive agency that's noncompliant for one year would have its highest-level administrative appropriation account cut by 5% in that year's final sequestration report.
+If noncompliance continues for two or more years, the cut rises to 10%.

 4

-Executive agencies must submit annual reports starting in the first fiscal year after enactment and continuing for the following 9 fiscal years.
-Those reports must address internal financial and administrative controls, OMB Circular A-123, fraud-risk principles under GAO standards, vulnerabilities such as payroll and grants, and progress on the 11 leading practices from GAO's July 28, 2015 fraud-risk framework report.
+Agencies would file annual reports for the first fiscal year after enactment and the following nine years, covering internal financial controls, fraud-risk principles under GAO standards, OMB Circular A-123, vulnerabilities like payroll and grants, and progress on the 11 leading practices from GAO's 2015 fraud-risk framework.

 5